davetallon/The-WarRoom/The WarRoom/README.md

 ## Technologies Used
 - C#: The primary programming language used for the application logic.
+- MVVM (Model-View-ViewModel) Pattern: The architectural pattern used to separate the concerns of the application.
 - WPF (Windows Presentation Foundation): The framework used for building the user interface.
-- MVVM (Model-View-ViewModel) Pattern: The architectural pattern used to separate the concerns of the application.

 ## Getting Started
-To run the application locally, follow these steps:
+To run the application locally, simply INSTALL using THE WAR ROOM.exe within the /INSTALLERS folder or follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/The-WarRoom.git`
 2. Open the solution file `The WarRoom.sln` in Visual Studio.